 There are several pen strokes that you can use to add texture to your drawing.
 There is the cross hatching or pointillism technique that one can adopt for, which can be used alone or in combination.

-Cross Hatching Technique: In this technique, there is a series of different lengths of parallel lines drawn that are crossed with another series of lines.
-The two series of line overlap or cross at various angles, different widths, etc., and give a lovely cross hatching effect.
-Usually, the first series of lines would be vertical, the next series of the line would be horizontal, while the third series of lines would be at an angle of 45 degrees, etc. There are other forms of hatching technique such as contour hatching, scumbling, and random hatching that can be used.
+The two series of line overlap or cross at various angles, different widths, etc., and give a cross hatching effect.
+Mostly, the first series of lines would be vertical, the next would be horizontal and the third would be at an angle of 45 degrees, etc. Some other forms of hatching techniques are contour hatching, scumbling and random hatching.